Photo by me.

 Pope Gregory the Great expressed patience as the guardian of all virtues.
 We might consider that in our anxiety to complete goals, we forget about this valuable point of view.
 Ecologism, fluminism, cultivation of love in space/time means the integral beyond-perspective required in being patient.
 Think big.

-The dialectic is there too, yes, setting out to save what we continue to destroy because we are a society of reaction and not of a considered response.
+The dialectic is there too, yes, setting out to save what we continue to destroy, because we are a society of reaction and not of considered response.
 We can change this too, by being patientist.
-Realize that acute ardean potential within us all, primed for imagining the moment of exquisite action in the flow of all life.
+Realise that accute ardean potential within us all, primed for imagining the moment of exquisite action in the flow of all life.
 Patientism.